 Throughout the Bible and church history, the practice of solitude has repeatedly demonstrated its benefit to the spiritual life.
-Some people stumble in to solitude after a crisis, however intentionally setting aside time to practice solitude and silence creates sustainability for living a life connected with God.
+Some people stumble into solitude after a crisis, however intentionally setting aside time to practice solitude and silence creates sustainability for living a life connected with God.

 "Solitude is the most central of the disciplines of abstinence.
-The reason is simple: Solitude makes the spiritual life possible because in it we are freed from the bondage to people and our inner compulsions, and we are freed to love God and know compassion for others." -Richard Foster but also that he is actively present in our lives-healing, teaching, and guiding-we need to set aside a time and space to give him our undivided attention." -Henri Nouwen
+The reason is simple: Solitude makes the spiritual life possible because in it we are freed from the bondage to people and our inner compulsions, and we are freed to love God and know compassion for others."

 "Without solitude it is virtually impossible to live a spiritual life.
 Solitude begins with a time and place for God, and for him alone.
-If we really believe not only that God exists
+If we really believe not only that God exists but also that he is actively present in our lives healing, teaching, and guiding-we need to set aside a time and space to give him our undivided attention."